AdobeDocs/campaign-standard-learn.en/help/strategy/troubleshooting-for-marketers.md

 **Cause:**

-Failure points may occur in "Enrichment" activity.
-One of the most common is below.
+Failure points may occur in an **enrichment activity**.
+One of the most common is displayed below.

+![Field Name Dropped Error](/help/assets/kt-13256/field-name-dropped-error.png)

 This happens when you manually edit an expression name in the activity.
-The image below shows the expression was modified from name to i__name.
+The image shows that the expression was modified from `name `to `i__name`.

-![Field Name Dropped Error](/help/assets/kt-13256/field-name-dropped-error.png)

 **Solution:**

-You can resolve this in 3 ways:
+You can resolve this error in three ways:

 1. Change the name back to the expression that was originally present.

-2. If you want to use a new name, change the values in the activities prior to "Enrichment Activity".
+2. If you want to use a new name, change the values in the activities  the **enrichment activity**.

 3. If you don't remember what has changed, your best bet would be to recreate the activity.